 Lydbrook Black Bridge

 The Wye Valley AONB Unit is working with Gloucestershire County Council, Herefordshire Council and the Black Bridge Steering Group to find a viable solution to reopen the former Lydbrook railway bridge and the Wye Valley Walk.
-The plan is to submit an application to the Heritage Lottery Fund (HLF) for a Heritage Grant with the overall aim to conserve and enhance the bridge for generations to come while celebrating the personal & community connections to its heritage.
+An application to the Heritage Lottery Fund (HLF) for a Heritage Grant has been submitted with the overall aim to conserve and enhance the bridge for generations to come while celebrating the personal & community connections to its heritage.
+Please see the Gloucestershire County Council Press Release here.

 This will be a 2 stage HLF application.
-The first round application, to be submitted in February 2018, will justify the project proposals and provide estimated costs.
-If this is successful a Development Phase will commence in summer 2018 to refine and finalise all the elements of the project and secure firm quotes and commitments for all the work.
-These form the second round application to HLF (in early 2019?).
-If successfully approved, then the restoration work can commence in mid 2019.
+If successful a Development Phase will commence in October 2018 to refine and finalise all the elements of the project and secure firm quotes and commitments for all the work.
+These form the second round application to HLF in July 2019.
+If successfully approved, then the restoration work would commence in October 2019.

 The intention is to